abdulwahabthakur/Full-Stack-ToDo-List-App/README.md

 - If the backend responds with `EADDRINUSE` (address in use) when starting, either stop the process using that port or modify the `PORT` constant in `server/server.js`.
 - If the frontend cannot reach the backend, make sure the backend is running and there is no firewall blocking `localhost` ports.

-**Development Tips**
-- Server logs are printed to the console by `server.js`.
-You can run the server with `nodemon` during development by installing `nodemon` globally or using the `dev` script in `server/package.json` (`npm run dev`).
-- The backend uses a simple JSON file for persistence.
-For production or multi-user scenarios, consider replacing it with a proper database (SQLite, PostgreSQL, MongoDB, etc.).

-**Contributing**
-1. Fork the repository
-2. Create a feature branch: `git checkout -b feat/my-feature`
-3. Commit changes and push
-4. Open a pull request describing your changes

-**License**
-This project is open-source — add a license file as needed (e.g., `MIT`).

----

-If you want, I can:
-- Add a short `README` for `server/` specifically with commands
-- Add an example `todos.json` sample file
-- Add instructions to run both frontend and backend concurrently (using `concurrently` or `npm-run-all`)

-Which of those would you like next?